After the Paper: Current state of ethical challenges reported in Saudi Arabia: a systematic review & bibliometric analysis from 2010 to 2021

 With Collections, you can get published faster and increase your visibility.

-BMC Medical Ethics is calling for submissions to our Collection, Pediatric ethics.
-This Collection aims to explore these multifaceted ethical issues, promoting a deeper understanding of pediatric ethics in various clinical contexts.
+BMC Medical Ethics is calling for submissions to our Collection, Genomic research and ethical considerations.
+This Collection aims to explore these complexities and the ethical implications that arise from our growing capabilities in understanding and manipulating the human genome.
+We welcome research that addresses the ethical considerations surrounding genomic advancements and their implications for society.
 Key topics of interest for submission include, but are not limited to:

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.